WarpZephyr/YabberExtended/README.md

 In order to decompress Sekiro files you must copy oo2core_6_win64.dll from Sekiro into Yabber's lib folder.
 Does not support dvdbnds (the very large bhd/bdt pairs in the main game directory); use [UDSFM](https://www.nexusmods.com/darksouls/mods/1304) or [UXM](https://www.nexusmods.com/sekiro/mods/26) to unpack those first.
 Also does not support encrypted files (enc_regulation.bnd.dcx in DS2, Data0.bdt in DS3); you can edit these with [Yapped](https://www.nexusmods.com/darksouls3/mods/306) or unpack them with [BinderTool](https://github.com/Atvaark/BinderTool).
-Requires [.NET 4.7.2](https://www.microsoft.com/net/download/thank-you/net472) - Windows 10 users should already have this.
+Requires [.NET 4.7.2](https://www.microsoft.com/net/download/thank-you/net472) for versions older than 1.1.0 - Windows 10 users should already have this.
+Requires [.NET 8.0][https://dotnet.microsoft.com/en-us/download/dotnet/8.0] for versions 1.1.0 and up - .NET Runtime is required at a minimum.

 [NexusMods Page](https://www.nexusmods.com/sekiro/mods/42)

 Please see the included readme for detailed instructions.